madeleine-rhee/PLP1-intro/Installation_HelloWorld.md

 The R installation contains the R app, a perfectly suitable workspace, however R Studio comes highly recommended for its streamlined interface and environment display.

 Programs are run in the R workspace and require no boiler plate.
-Although it is not boiler plate, the command "dir.create" followed by a name is useful as it allows you to create a directory to hold all the files for a particular program.
+However, the command "dir.create" followed by a name is useful when beginning a program as it allows you to create a directory to hold all necessary files.

 Other useful starter information includes the separation of commands using the semi-colon(;) as well as the enacting of comments through a hashtag(#) with everything to the end of the line being a comment.